 You must supply your own C.A.T’s and/or field dressing.

-Any player may heal a medic on their second hit.
+Any player may heal a medic using their equipment.

 If you do not have the necessary equipment to be healed you must respawn after your 5 minute bleed out.